 It is possible to scan the landscape, even with binoculars, without spotting signs of modern life.

 The next morning, I made my way to Nairobi’s Wilson Airport, two intersecting airstrips and a single waiting area, a favored entry point to the east African bush.
 The last leg of my journey would be aboard one of Airkenya’s tiny twin-prop planes, which pick up tourists in Nairobi and deposit them on dirt airstrips across the country.
 We took off and banked over the city, angling west, the buildings and roads thinning out beneath us.
 By the time we flew above the Ngong Hills, there was nothing but the hardened ripple of the Rift Valley, circular Masai homesteads pockmarking the land.
 The plane flew so low I could just about count the number of huts in each.

-I was making my way to the Mara with Nicky Fitzgerald, the owner and operator of a new lodge there called Angama Mara.
+I was making my way to the Mara with Nicky Fitzgerald, the owner and operator of a recently opened lodge there called Angama Mara.
 Angama was my great hope for a conscientious safari—one of the newest lodges, and seemingly one of the most clued-in: small, owner-run, connected to a nonprofit that supports projects throughout its community.
 Nicky and her husband, Steve, spent decades in the business, opening and running lodges throughout sub-Saharan Africa for the outfitter andBeyond.
 Fifteen years before Angama opened, Steve had reached out to the Masai landowners to ask about a lease.
 Fifteen years later, he and his wife got their wish.
 Construction began in 2014.
-And the lodge opened last summer.
+And the lodge opened in the summer of 2015.